jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * Decoders: Know how to read the input streams
 * Filters: Determine if a line matches a user filter
 * Output: Knows how to write the output, either console or binary
-* History: Keeps buffers of lines for showing context on a filter match
+* Context: Keeps buffers of lines for showing context on a filter match

 Each element of the domain model on its own is independent, and has minimal input on other elements of the domain model.
 The Application layer ties the